Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We're putting data loading logic in a file separate from `App.js` because it's a bunch of functions that work together and don't have much to do with the `App` component.

 We start the file with two imports and four data parsing functions:

 - `cleanIncomes`, which parses each row of household income data
 - `dateParse`, which we use for parsing dates
 - `cleanSalary`, which parses each row of salary data
 - `cleanUSStateName`, which parses US state names

-{crop-start: 5, crop-end: 43, format: javascript}
+{crop-start: 5, crop-end: 43, format: javascript, line-numbers: false}
 ![Data parsing functions](code_samples/es6v2/DataHandling.js)

 You'll see those `d3` and `lodash` imports a lot. [@Swizec: Should you mention those imports in the list?]